 Through exercises in natural horsemanship, each young man must learn to communicate on the horses level and develop a trusting relationship that allows him to lead the horse without force or coercion.
 Through this process, the teen boy learns more about himself and his personal relationships with others than he does about horsemanship.
 The program uses a genuine approach to working with horses that is free from gimmicks, games and props.
 This is just “the boy and his horse.”
 The main focus is the boy.
 The goals and accomplishments are not for the betterment of the horse.
 The horse will be used to better the boy.
 The curriculum also includes Biblical aids in an understanding of overcoming fear, controlling behavior, and becoming a man of integrity.

 Advanced & Vocational Equine Classes

-*For students who desire to further their education within the equestrian program there will be both an advanced class and a vocational class offered.
+*For students who desire to further their education within the equestrian program there, an advanced class and a vocational class are offered.
 Both classes will only be available through parental and administrative consent.
 This class will go into much more detail and teach all the skills that one would need to work on a ranch including: training, performing, breeding, foaling, building tack and tack repair, farrier basics, and horses as a business.

 What the boys say about learning from the horses…

 Honey (my horse) has taught me a lot in just a short time.
 God has worked through her to help me be a better person while I try to put on the “new man” as talked about in Colossians three.
 She has taught me how to ride better and have a little more patience.
 She has helped me to grow and if it is God’s will she will help you grow.
 God has a plan for everyone and I am so glad that God put Honey in my life.
 Honey helped me grow closer to God and has become my best friend.
 She has a wonderful personality.
 Certainly working with her has been a privilege. — Seth C.